Host a Food Drive

 Food drives are a great, fun way to raise awareness about hunger and mobilize the community to provide food for our neighbors in need.

 Boost your impact!
 Add an online Virtual Food Drive to your physical food drive.
 Supporters can select and pay for food items securely online via the Food Bank’s website.
 For every $1 donated, we can distribute 2 meals to those in need.

 It takes just a few minutes to register your food drive.
 By registering, we can provide resources to make your drive a success!

 If you plan to collect food, you can request a collection barrel while you register.
 Learn about barrel drop off, pick up, and most needed foods in our F.A.Q.

 Our Food Drive Toolkit contains everything you need to be successful.
 We include a “how to” guide, printable posters and flyers, and answers to frequently asked questions.

 The 200 Pound Pledge

 Food drives are a great way to help the Food Bank.
-With the Food Bank’s limited time and funds, we need to maximize our resources as much as we can.
-It would really help the Food Bank if you can commit to collecting at least 200 pounds of food through your food drive (that’s about 1 food drive barrel).
+With the Food Bank’s limited time and funds, we need to maximize our resources.
+It would really help the Food Bank if you can commit to collecting at least 200 pounds of food through your food drive.
+That’s about 1 food drive barrel.